ratzlow/styx-model/README.md

 - central governance of models in a structured format (e.g. xml, json, xls)
 - if you prefer design patterns over annotations and reflections ;)

+## Constraints
+- every graph has 1 controlling root
+- associations between multiple roots have to be resolved externally (e.g. via repository lookup)
+- every aggregate is self-contained: no sharing of nodes across aggregates - except immutable leaf values

 ## Sample domain model
 The focus is to cover standard requirements around data structures used to reflect a model.
 Such as:
 - values ... primitives and specific types
-- containers ... a combination of values and other containers
+- containers ... fixed combination of values and other containers
 - associations ... form a graph of containers
 - types ... reflecting the domain
 - idiomatic ... the model should feel natural and not impaired by some underlying framework